 How to use Magisk Manager?

 Once you have setup Magisk successfully, run the app and start granting root permissions to root applications.
-It has super user binaries which helps in achieving root access on Android.
+It has super user binaries which help in achieving root access on Android.
 The systemless SuperSU root is an added advantage.

 Apart from root access, here are some of the app features: